What Is the Connection Between CRP and Sleep Quality?

 Whitehall II did not show significant sleep-duration variation in inflammatory markers among men.

 These are population-level associations, and individual variation exists.
-The pattern is not “women always respond more.”
-A more precise reading is that sex modifies the CRP-sleep association, and the direction depends on sleep duration, sleep quality, age, and population.
+A precise reading is that sex modifies the CRP-sleep association, and the direction depends on sleep duration, sleep quality, age, and population.

 Does Improving Sleep Lower CRP?

-CBT-I is the best-evidenced sleep approach for reducing CRP-related inflammatory risk.
-In a randomized controlled trial, CBT-I reduced the odds of CRP above 3.0 mg/L at 16 months compared with sleep education.
-Trial data also support a lower proportion of participants above the 3.0 mg/L threshold after CBT-I, while the sleep education group moved in the opposite direction.
+CBT-I has direct randomized-trial evidence for reducing CRP-related inflammatory risk.
+In a randomized controlled trial, CBT-I reduced CRP levels at months 4 and 16 compared with sleep education.
 Weekend catch-up sleep of 1-3 hours is associated with lower odds of being in the highest hs-CRP quartile, but the benefit appears strongest in people with consistent weekday-weekend bedtimes.

-The data comes from a randomized controlled trial of CBT-I in older adults with insomnia.
-Compared with a sleep education control, CBT-I reduced the odds of CRP > 3.0 mg/L at 16 months.
-This is important because 3.0 mg/L is the AHA/CDC high cardiovascular-risk threshold for hs-CRP.
+The data come from a randomized controlled trial of CBT-I in older adults with insomnia.
+Compared with a sleep education control, CBT-I reduced CRP levels at months 4 and 16.
+The 3.0 mg/L threshold is commonly used as the high-risk hs-CRP category.

 A systematic review of randomized controlled trials found that CBT-I was associated with improved CRP and glucose regulation across RCTs.
 However, many included trials had high risk of bias, so the direction of evidence is encouraging rather than definitive.